 in heaven and on earth.
 In the same way, when Jesus finished His work on the

-cross, He sat down at the right hand of God (Heb 1-3).
+cross, He sat down at the right hand of the Father (Heb 1-3).

 (190da) Die to self (Process of substitution)